Marlborough Street, Dublin

 Marlborough Street is a street in the city centre of Dublin, Ireland.

 Naming

 The street was named Great Marlborough Street after the 1st Duke of Marlborough, known for his victory at the Battle of Blenheim during the 18th century.
-In the late 19th century it was for a time called Tyrone Street after Tyrone House.
 The lower part of the street was at different times called Union Lane, Ferryboat Lane, and Union Street.

 Buildings

 Among the earliest buildings on the street is the 18th-century Tyrone House, the grounds of which now house the Department of Education and Youth.

 One of the principal buildings on this street is St Mary's Pro-Cathedral, designed by John Sweetman, and completed in 1825.

 There is also what used to be a depot belonging to the Dublin United Tramways Company.
 Dublin Bus now use the premises.

 Towards the junction with Parnell Street, there is the 1970s 8-storey office block, Telephone House designed by Brian Hogan.
 13 tenement buildings with shops were demolished to make way for the development.
 Far higher than most of the neighbouring buildings, it has been largely seen as having a negative impact on the streetscape, including on the vista down North Great George's Street.

 Marlborough Street was the location of the original St. Thomas’s Church which was damaged in 1922.